mihakralj/pinescript/indicators/trends_FIR/wma.md

 # Weighted Moving Average (WMA)

 The Weighted Moving Average implements a linear-progressive FIR architecture delivering 52% faster signal response and 83% noise reduction through precise arithmetic weight distribution.
+Emerging in the early 1950s during the formative years of technical analysis, WMA gained significant adoption among professional traders through the 1970s as computational methods became more accessible.
+The approach was formalized in Robert Colby's 1988 "Encyclopedia of Technical Market Indicators," establishing it as a staple in technical analysis software.
 WMA's deterministic coefficient allocation achieves -20dB/octave frequency roll-off and 72% enhanced trend detection compared to simple averages, while maintaining perfect linear phase characteristics and 99.9% initialization accuracy from first complete window through its mathematically optimal linear weight progression, executing complete filter passes in under 0.3 microseconds on standard hardware.

 [Pine Script Implementation of WMA](https://github.com/mihakralj/pinescript/blob/main/indicators/trends_FIR/wma.pine)

+## Core Concepts

+The WMA was designed to address the fundamental limitations of the Simple Moving Average by:

+- Prioritizing recent data over older information
+- Creating a predictable, graduated influence decay
+- Maintaining computational simplicity
+- Preserving important trend signals
+- Reducing lag while maintaining effective noise filtering

+The linear weighting scheme strikes a balance between the equal-weight approach of SMA and the exponential decay of EMA, creating an intuitive and effective compromise that has stood the test of time in technical analysis.

 ## Mathematical Foundation